-- the number of Directors will not be less than 3 and not more than 9; - the Board, to the extent possible, includes Directors from across Australia and that the Board specifically includes: - a. one (1) Director (Student); and - b. up to eight (8) Directors (Graduate) residing in Australia; and - there will be no more than two (2) Directors (excluding the Director (Student)) on the Board from any one (1) Allied Health discipline.
+- the number of Directors will not be less than three (3) and not more than nine (9); - the Board, to the extent possible, includes Directors from across Australia and that the Board specifically includes: - a. up to eight (8) Directors (Graduate) residing in Australia; and - b. up to two (2) Directors (Independent), provided that the total number of Directors does not exceed nine (9); - the Board may appoint a person as a Director (Independent) at any time where the Board considers it necessary or desirable to provide additional specific skills and experience to the Board.
+To be eligible for appointment as a Director (Independent), the person need not be a Member nor be from an Allied Health discipline;